jessesimpson36/kernel-debugging/traceback/README.md

 For now, I'll work with the above stacktrace.

 The first problem we have is that this stacktrace uses memory references rather than line numbers.

+For this, the kernel needs to be compiled with debugging symbols enabled.